 The Greek National Fleet Register (NFR) is held by the Hellenic Ministry of Maritime Affairs and Insular Policy and it is the primary source of information for the categorization of fleet segments per gear class and vessel length.
-The NFR is updated at regular intervals and is available at http://ec.europa.eu/fisheries/fleet/index.cfm.
 The NFR includes information on the capacity and some other characteristics of each vessel, such as the port of registration, the vessel length, the year of construction as well as the main and secondary fishing gear.